Skip to main content

 Long Term Disability

 The college pays for a long-term disability insurance policy for each full-time and part-time employee (at least 75 percent equivalent or 30 hours per week) or faculty members who teach 18 credits with at least one year of service.
-New Augustana College employees employed within three months of leaving another group disability insurance plan will become eligible immediately.
 This policy provides, in the event of a qualifying disability prior to retirement, a monthly income of approximately 60 percent of the monthly gross wage, minus benefits from other sources such as Social Security, workers compensation or other disability programs.
-The benefit will begin the first of the month after six months of continuous disability.
+The benefit will begin after 180 days of continuous disability.
 During disability, this insurance also covers employer contributions to the employee’s retirement benefit based upon the employee’s salary at the time of disability.
 Detailed information and a summary plan description are available from the Office of Human Resources.

 Retirement Benefit